 http://your-server-ip:2005 and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
-You have successfully installed Webuzo alternates the CPanel.
+You have successfully installed Webuzo.
 Thanks for using this tutorial for installing the Webuzo control panel on CentOS 7 system.
 For additional help or useful information, we recommend you to check the official Webuzo website.